Journal of Hospital Infection

 The Journal of Hospital Infection is a peer-reviewed medical journal published by Elsevier on behalf of the Healthcare Infection Society.
 The journal publishes articles describing original research on epidemiology, healthcare, and antimicrobial resistance.

-According to the 2018 Journal Citation Reports, the journal has a 2017 impact factor of 3.354.
-The journal was established in 1980 and the editor-in-chief is J. Gray.
+According to the 2018 Journal Citation Reports, the journal has a 2022 impact factor of 6.9.
+The journal was established in 1980 and the editor-in-chief is Dr Nik Mahida.